tc39/notes/meetings/2020-06/june-1.md

 JHD: I’m very much in favor of banning it.
 I think the proposal already has massive weight without it, and I think the vast majority of users would not be using that.
 GCL in IRC said it should be banned by linters, but I suspect the vast majority of users would immediately turn on a linter rule to ban this.

-LBR: I tend to have a preference for not banning.
+LEO: I tend to have a preference for not banning.
 I believe this would be a natural… I want to see how this goes, and I agree with the next comment from RBN.

 RBN: Want to make sure that throw is still allowed.
 If we are still focused on `do` expressions, I want to make sure that `throw` is still there.
 There are also languages that allow non-local exits from expression position.
 I think there is some value, but there is nothing wrong with banning them now and adding them at a later date.